cdransf/cd-11ty/src/posts/2017/silicon-valley-fights-to-preserve-net-neutrality.md

 ---
 date: '2017-04-12'
+title: 'Silicon Valley fights to preserve net neutrality'
+description: "I sincerely hope that net neutrality is preserved in its current form.
+Voluntary commitments from companies with the appalling track record shared by most ISPs are simply not going to be enough to preserve the internet freedoms we've become accustomed to."
 draft: false
-title: Silicon Valley fights to preserve net neutrality
 tags: ['politics', 'net neutrality']
 ---